-4.1.
+2.1.
 The Consumers Price Index (CPI) has traditionally been used as a key indicator for adjustments of the minimum wage rate on an annual basis.
 However, we have concerns about the use of the CPI for this purpose.
 The CPI measures changes in prices affecting the average household, but does not provide information on what has been happening with incomes and does not cover all household expenditure.
 Because Government policy changes have had a much stronger impact on the CPI than other inflation measures, this has resulted in a higher level of average annual movement than most other broader measures of inflation.
-The Producers Price Index has risen faster because of strong price rises for exported products due to declines in the exchange rate over the last five years.
-Meanwhile, a much smaller rise in the retail price index reflects strong competition in the sector and a growing share of imported products.